McGuireTechnology/TruLedgr/scripts/README.md

 When releasing a new version:

-1. Bump the version: `python scripts/version.py bump patch`
+1. Bump the version: `./scripts/version.py bump patch`
 2. Review the changes: `git diff`
 3. Commit the version bump: `git commit -am "chore: bump version to X.Y.Z"`
 4. Tag the release: `git tag vX.Y.Z`